-Rent is due at the end of this week, and so is my electric bill.
+Rent is due at the end of this week, and so is my electric bill (which is, thankfully, a lot lower than before after I did an electricity retailers comparison and found a better provider).
 I just found out my first student loan payment is due in December.
 My Internet plan is all messed up, the tub won’t drain properly, the kitchen smells funky, and the fridge leaks.
 I spend my weekends grocery shopping, cleaning, cooking, and filling out college applications.
 I work 50 hours a week.
 There is always something that I should be doing.
 It’s a wild, stressful life, but I’m happier than I’ve been in a long time.

 Last year, in my developmental psychology class, my professor asked all of us when we thought a person really becomes an adult and if any of us felt like adults.
 The collective answers to those questions were “no idea” and “no”.
 Pretty much everyone knows that college is not the real world, and that is especially true when you go to a small, rural, liberal arts college.
 I had responsibilities at school last year, sure, but my responsibilities weren’t really about keeping myself alive.
 I had unlimited food in the dining hall, and I would have to do something really awful to get kicked out of the dorms.
 I had a job on campus, but it was super chill.
 I was a student, not an adult.